idanarye/vim-vebugger/README.md

 supports:

  * Tracking the currently executed command in the source code
- * Debugger flow commands - step-in, set-over, set-out and continue
+ * Debugger flow commands - step-in, step-over, step-out and continue
  * Breakpoints management
  * Evaluating expressions in the current executed scope
  * Messing with the program's state (changing values, calling functions)